-These visits took place on 7 and 8 July in the REHOVOTH, JAFFA and TULKARM area, in the company of members of the Technical Committee of the Conciliation Commission for Palestine, on 9 July in the RAMLE area, on 10 July in the LYDDA area, and on 11 July in the district of ACRE,
+These visits took place on 7 and 8 July in the REHOVOTH, JAFFA and TULKARM area, in the company of members of the Technical Committee of the Conciliation Commission for Palestine, on 9 July in the RAMLE area, on 10 July in the LYDDA area, and on 11 July in the district of ACRE.

-We were accompanied during our tour by three officials from the Israeli Ministry of Agriculture - and, in addition, in the LYDDA area, by Mr. ZAGORSKY, Deputy Director of the Arab Property Section.
+We were accompanied during our tour by three officials from the Israeli Ministry of Agriculture -

 Mr. J.D.
-OPPENHEIM, Head of the Citrus Fruit Growing Service Mr. LICHTENSTEIN, Instructor in Citrus Fruit Growing
+OFFENHEIM, Head of the Citrus Fruit Growing Service

+Mr. LICHTENSTEIN, Instructor in Citrus Fruit Growing

 Mr. A.H.
-ZIMIROVSKY " " " " "
+ZIMIROVSKY, Instructor in Citrus Fruit Growing